sgryphon/hextiles/README.md

 There is a sample map in `15mm\sample` that uses 80 feet hexes (i.e. 4x base tile) and 320 feet larger groupings.

 This map is around 1,000 x 1,500 feet, suitable for a town or village and surrounds.

-## Folders

-* master : Master Inkscape for for creating base tiles (and half-tiles), with layers and groups for different wall segments.
-* base-tiles : Exported base tiles in various configurations.
-Tiles may be rotated as needed, or reversed (if printing on paper you need to print the reversed tiles as well)
-* tile-groups : Larger groups of tiles, up to A4 in size.
-Combine this with individual base tiles as needed.

 ## Copyright